Ensign (rank)

-In Thomas Venn's 1672 Military and Maritime Discipline in Three Books, the duties of ensigns are to include not only carrying the color but assisting the captain and lieutenant of a company and in their absence, have their authority.
+According to Thomas Venn's 1672 Military and Maritime Discipline in Three Books, an ensign's duties included not only carrying the colors but assisting the captain and lieutenant of a company and, in their absence, exercising their authority.

 "Ensign" is enseigne in French, and chorąży in Polish, each of which derives from a term for a flag.
-The Spanish alférez and Portuguese alferes is a junior officer rank below lieutenant associated with carrying the flag, and so is often translated as "ensign".
+The Spanish alférez and Portuguese alferes is a junior-officer rank below lieutenant associated with carrying the flag, and so is often translated as "ensign".
 Unlike the rank in other languages, its etymology has nothing to do with flags, but instead comes from the Arabic for "cavalier" or "knight".

+Fähnrich, in German, comes from an older German military title, Fahnenträger (flag-bearer); however, it is an officer-cadet rank, not a junior officer.
+The same applies to the Dutch vaandrig, which has a parallel etymology.

+The Finnish vänrikki derives from the same Germanic root word through the Swedish fänrik, but denotes the lowest rank of reserve officer in the Finnish ground forces, and is distinct from cadet ranks.

+In the Swedish armed forces, fänrik is the lowest commissioned rank.

-Fähnrich in German comes from an older German military title, Fahnenträger (flag bearer); however, it is an officer cadet rank, not a junior officer – the same applies to the Dutch vaandrig, which has a parallel etymology.
-In the German Landsknecht armies (c.
-1480), the equivalent rank of cornet existed for those men who carried the troop standard (known as a "cornet").
-It is still used in the artillery and cavalry units of the Netherlands (kornet).
+In the German Landsknecht armies (ca. 1480), there existed the equivalent rank of cornet, for men who carried the troop standard (known as a "cornet").
+The cognate Dutch term kornet is still used in the Netherlands' artillery and cavalry units.

+Canada

+In the Royal Canadian Navy, as explained below, the ranks Enseigne de vaisseau de 1re classe and Enseigne de vaisseau de 2e classe are the French equivalents for Sub-Lieutenant and Acting Sub-Lieutenant, respectively.

+In the Canadian Army, Ensign (Enseigne) is the distinctive rank for Second-Lieutenant in the Guards Regiments.